HG6209-ntu/HG6209-ntu.github.io/src/using-vscode.md

 ![*Copy the Repository URL*](static/github-git-url.png)

-Now go to Visual Studio Code and pull up the command palette.
-Type "clone" and select "Git: clone", then paste the URL you copied and select "Clone from URL".
-You may alternatively do "Clone from GitHub" and search for your repository by typing "ntu-hg2051/" and the name of the repository.
-In this case you don't need to get the URL from the project page.
-Visual Studio Code will next ask you where to store the repository.
-This is the folder into which the repository will be cloned, so you should choose your "HG2051" folder.
+Now go to Visual Studio Code and select the terminal.
+Make sure that your location is the HG2051 base directory that you created earlier.
+Type the command `git clone` followed by a space, and then <kbd>Ctrl-v</kbd> or <kbd>Cmd-v</kbd>
+to paste in the URL, then <kbd>Enter</kbd>.
+This will "clone" your project into a subdirectory of your current directory, and allow you to push any saved/committed changes to the online repository.

 ![*Clone the Repository*](static/vscode-git-clone.png)